hugomanguinhas/europeana/rd-exp/experiments/BlackHole.md

 (../src/main/java/eu/europeana/rd/exp/blackhole/BlackHoleDateAnalyser.java)
 in your code.

-* If you with to try different date patterns, you can either add them directly to the XSLT files or define them using the BlackHoleDateAnalyser.java specific constructor.
+* If you wish to try different date patterns, you can either add them directly to the XSLT files or define them using the [BlackHoleDateAnalyser.java] (../src/main/java/eu/europeana/rd/exp/blackhole/BlackHoleDateAnalyser.java) specific constructor.